According to the Mayo Clinic, car accidents are responsible for over 35 percent of all spinal cord injuries.

 The spine is particularly vulnerable in the event of a crash, however, these injuries are often difficult to notice until hours or even days after a crash.

 Spinal cord injuries are, of course, extremely serious in nature, and can result in permanent disabilities.
-The victim may be left paralyzed for life, and may have to depend on others even for basic activities.
-In this post, our St. Louis auto accident attorney will discuss the four of the most common spinal cord injuries that can result from car accident.
+The victim may be left paralyzed for life and may have to depend on others even for basic activities.

 Four common spinal injuries in car accidents

-It is not uncommon for victims of rear end collisions to suffer a whiplash.
+It is not uncommon for victims of rear-end collisions to suffer whiplash.
 The force of the impact can jerk your head forward and backward violently.
-In event of a front end collision, this movement is usually prevented by the headrest.
+In the event of a front end collision, this movement is usually prevented by the headrest.
 The symptoms of whiplash usually become evident within 24 hours of the injury, and may include:

 - Neck pain